-As will be explained in the body of this article, analog computation suggests many opportunities for future computing technologies.
+As will be explained later in this chapter, analog computation suggests many opportunities for future computing technologies.
 Many physical phenomena are potential media for analog computation provided they have useful mathematical structure (i.e., the mathematical laws describing them are mathematical functions useful for general- or special-purpose computation), and they are sufficiently controllable for practical use.